HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 At this point, we will display the `message` and the `address` to the user, asking for his confirmation.
 If he rejects the modal, we will respond with an `INVALID_PARAMETERS` error code.

-If he accepts, we will call the `signMessageWithAddress` and answer the request
+If he accepts, we will call the `getBalance` method from the lib and answer the request

+## 3.6 `htr_getConnectedNetwork`

+This method should not require explicit approval of the wallet given that the wallet and the dApp are already connected.

+It will return the wallet's current connected network, as defined in the reference-level section

+## 3.7 `htr_getAddress`

+This method is used to request an address from the wallet.

+The wallet should display a paginated list of addresses, starting with the latest unused address, as we do in the desktop wallet, allowing the user to pick one to be returned